 Line-level outputs are useful for connecting powered speakers to the recorder.
 On some portable digital recorders, a single output acts as both the headphone output and as the line-level output.

 What are S/PDIF connectors, and why would I need them?

 S/PDIF (Sony/Phillips Digital Interconnect Format) is a digital audio format that carries a two-channel stereo signal.
 S/PDIF connectors aren’t widely used on portable digital recorders, but you do see them on occasion.
 The most common S/PDIF connector is an RCA coaxial jack (looks exactly like analog RCA jacks), but an S/PDIF signal can also be sent through an optical TOSLink connector.
-Either way, the feature is only useful if you have other equipment with S/PDIF jacks, which enables you to pass a digital audio signal to or from the portable digital recorder without needing to convert the signal to analog.
+Either way, the feature is only useful if you have other equipment with S/PDIF jacks, which enables you to pass a digital audio signal to or from the portable digital recorder without needing to convert the signal to analog

 What kind of microphones can I use with a portable digital recorder?

-As already mentioned, the kind of inputs provided by the recorder will determine what kind of microphone can be connected.
+There are many different kinds of microphones that can be used with portable digital recorders, however, the kind of inputs provided by the recorder will determine what kind of microphone can be connected.
 If XLR inputs are available and you want to use a condenser microphone, check to see if phantom power is delivered—without it the microphone will not function.
 The other connector featured on many compact models is a 3.5mm (1/8”) input that will accept either self-powered or electret condenser microphones.

 So, what is “Phantom Power” and what does it do?